paragi/rocket-store-node/README.md

 If the key already exists, the record will be replaced.

+If no key is given, an auto-incremented sequence is used as key.

 If the function fails for any reasion, an error is thrown.